TRT (Testosterone Replacement Therapy) in the UK is a growing treatment are for men who are feeling the effects of low

 What is testosterone & why do men need it?

 In short, testosterone is the hormone in a man’s body that differentiates him from a woman.

 It plays an important role during puberty and if you were like me it gave you acne, embarrassing moments in gym class and made your voice go from high to deep and back again in one sentence.

 Testosterone is created in the testes (colloquially known as the balls) and is associated with sex drive, aggression, competitiveness and risk-taking.

 It provides physical strength and a greater sense of well-being.
 It supports muscle growth, bone mass and red blood cell production.

 Psychologically it provides confidence, determination and the drive to go out and achieve.
 CEOs of companies report having higher levels of testosterone than average.

 A woman’s body creates testosterone just as a man’s creates the female hormone oestrogen (also spelt estrogen).
 In both cases, their bodies have much lower amounts of each.
 Too much or too little of either in both men and women can have detrimental effects on either sex.

 Testosterone is a social hormone and a driver of why men seek power and status.
 Research has shown that both men and women’s testosterone levels rise when they gain positions of power.

 A man needs testosterone simply to function as a man.
 Without it, he would suffer all kinds of physical and mental health-related issues.

 Often men do suffer due to their body being incapable of producing enough testosterone they need.
 To add insult to injury, average levels of testosterone in men has decreased over the last couple of decades.

 Decreasing testosterone levels in UK men

 Once a man turns 30 his body begins to produce less testosterone each year.
-The numbers vary and it differs from person to person based on their lifestyle and genetics but after 30 men lose around 1 to 2% of testosterone each year.
+The numbers vary and it differs from person to person based on their lifestyle and genetics but after 30 men lose around 1 to 2 percent of testosterone each year.

 This doesn’t seem like much but factor in compounding and it quickly adds up.
 Once he hits 50 his testosterone levels will have diminished considerably.